otvin/compiler/README.md

 All Integers are 64-bit.
 All Reals are 64-bit.
 If an Integer is passed into a function for a Real parameter it will be converted to Real on the fly.
 Similarly, arithmetic between an Integer and a Real will convert to a Real.
 Trying to pass a Real into an Integer parameter however will result in a compile error.

 Strings can hold a maximum of 255 characters.
-Exceeding that via a variable assignment of a longer string literal or a concat() statement will lead to runtime error.
+Exceeding that via a concat() statement will lead to runtime error.
+Similarly, string literals canonly hold 255 characters.
+Exceeding that will lead to a compile-time error.
+String literals can be passed into functions/parameters that call for byval String parameters, but not byref parameters.

 ### To run it: